J4B0UR/LLM-Key-Guard/README.md

 </p>

 <p align="center">
-  A powerful security tool that detects and validates exposed AI API keys in your codebase, git history, and communication channels.
+  A powerful security tool that detects and validates exposed AI API keys in your codebase.
 </p>

 ---